 325 – Easter observed on the same day by all

-In 314, the Council of Arles declared that “the Passover of the Lord will be observed on the same day by all” and asked Pope Sylvester to fix the date.
+In 314, the Council of Arles declared that “the Lord’s Passover will be observed on the same day by all”.
+It asked Pope Sylvester to fix the date.
 However, this decision was hardly followed up.

-In 325, Constantine the Great convened the Council of Nicaea, to agree among themselves the 318 representatives of Christianity.
+In 325, Constantine the Great convened the Council of Nicaea to agree with the 318 representatives of Christianity.
 This is when the method of calculating the date of Easter was finally fixed for the whole of Christendom.

 The 14th day of the first lunar month in spring